kaytwastaken/kayt-dev-svelte/src/routes/blog/new-life-datapack.md

 ---
 title: My first datapack!
 New Life v1.0
 date: '2022-08-06'
-excerpt: shows under title on /blog
+excerpt: Minecraft hardcore, with a twist!
 ---

 ## if you care more about the techincal parts, skip to [that section](#the-technical-stuff)